-A shortage of space in the jaw.
-As the wisdom teeth are the last teeth to erupt, sometimes, there isn’t enough space for them to develop properly.
-If you don’t have sufficient room for the tooth, it may start to grow at an angle and push against the neighboring tooth.
-This is known as an impacted tooth.
-If your tooth is impacted and it is causing you pain, extraction may be the best course of action.
+A shortage of space in the jaw usually causes an impacted tooth.
+As the wisdom teeth are the last teeth to erupt, sometimes, there isn’t enough space for them to develop correctly.
+The tooth may start to grow at an angle and push against the neighboring tooth.
+Sometimes an impacted tooth will remain under the gums and even under the bone.

 We will use an anesthetic to numb the area around the tooth to minimize discomfort.
-Once the tooth is numb, your dentist will then start the process of loosening the tooth in the socket.
-Using dental utensils, your dentist will gently widen the socket, easing the tooth out.
-In some cases, your dentist may need to make a very small incision in the gum to allow more room for the tooth to come out.
+Once the tooth is numb, your dentist will start using specialized tools to loosen the tooth in the socket and gently widen the socket to ease the tooth out.
+In some cases, your dentist may need to incise the gum or bone to allow more room for the tooth to come out.

 Once the tooth is out, we will take steps to start healing and promote recovery, including sutures to close incisions and gauze to cover the treated area.
 Your dentist will ensure that you feel comfortable with the procedure from start to finish.